rakhimov/scram/README.rst

 .. _`documentation`: http://rakhimov.github.io/scram
 .. _`Qt`: http://qt-project.org/

-To get *SCRAM*, you can download pre-build packages on Sourceforge_ or follow the building and installing instructions bellow.
+To get *SCRAM*, you can download pre-build packages or a virtual machine image on Sourceforge_ or follow the building and installing instructions bellow.

 .. _Sourceforge:
     https://sourceforge.net/projects/iscram/files/